Role Intelligence

 See live listings and check your fit score before you apply.

-View 81+ ListingsFrequently Asked Questions
+View 85+ ListingsFrequently Asked Questions

-The top skills for Product Manager roles are Product Management, Data Analysis, Product Management Experience, Bachelor's Degree, Stakeholder Management.
+The top skills for Product Manager roles are Product Management, Data Analysis, Bachelor's Degree, Product Management Experience, Stakeholder Management.
 Most positions require these at L2 depth or higher, meaning employers want candidates who can work independently, not just have surface awareness.

-Based on 18 job postings with disclosed salary data, the average Product Manager salary is $170K with a median of $167K.
+Based on 22 job postings with disclosed salary data, the average Product Manager salary is $172K with a median of $172K.
 Actual compensation varies by location, company size, and experience level.

-Product Manager roles represent 2.2% of all scored jobs on ShouldApply.
+Product Manager roles represent 2.1% of all scored jobs on ShouldApply.
 Common skill gaps include Product Management, suggesting many applicants struggle with these areas.

 Top hiring companies for Product Manager roles include Hiredock, Jobs via Dice, US Tech Solutions, Dr. Ansay, NBCUniversal.
 These companies collectively account for a significant portion of active listings.